-GL Assessment represents a 'whole pupil' approach to assessment, one that covers ability, attitude and attainment to provide a holistic view of each pupil.
-This approach provides teachers and senior leaders with the data and insights to:
+Our methods represent a 'whole pupil' approach to assessment, one that covers ability, attitude and attainment to provide a holistic view of each pupil.
+This approach provides teachers and senior leaders with the data and insight to:

 - Inform teaching and learning - Track progress effectively - Provide evidence of progress and 'value added' - Identify barriers to learning and motivate students - Diagnose and monitor additional educational needs - Facilitate whole school improvement.